nanobox-io/nanobox-docs/source/engines/common-tasks/template-generation.html.md

 ## Using Templates

-#### Template location
+#### Template Location

-Nos requires that templates live within the /templates directory.
-You can nest your templates within /templates like /templates/apache/apache.conf.mustache.
+Nos requires templates to live within the `/templates` directory.
+You can nest templates within `/templates` like `/templates/apache/apache.conf.mustache`.

 It is not required to have a .mustache extension, however it is recommended as it will help your editor identify the file type.

 #### Rendering

 To render a template, Nos provides a `template` helper function.
+This function accepts 3 arguments:

+- A template source
+- The destination file
+- The payload

-This function accepts 3 arguments: a template source, the destination file, and the payload.
-Essentially, the `template` helper will render a mustache template from the /templates directory, writing the result into a destination file.
+Essentially, the `template` helper will render a mustache template from the `/templates` directory, writing the result into a destination file.

-Example:
+###### Example:

-/templates/nginx.conf.mustache:
+#### /templates/nginx.conf.mustache:

 ```mustache
 daemon off;